-Real Estate Law Fundamentals Legal Elements of the Development Process Fall 2016 Syllabus This course will introduce real estate development students to the legal aspects of the development process.
+Real Estate Law Fundamentals Legal Elements of the Development Process Fall 2017 Syllabus This course will introduce real estate development students to the legal aspects of the development process.
 The sequencing follows the sequence of a development transaction.
-The instructors will be members of the Real Estate Departments at Akerman LLP and Fried, Frank, Harris, Shriver & Jacobson LLP, who will, in many instances, use case studies as the basis for their presentations.
-Course materials will be made available online prior to each class. • Class Numbers 1 & 2: Pre-Acquisition Due Diligence, Environmental & Land Use - September 7 and 14 Description: This class will provide an overview of the first steps in the development process.
-It will focus on assembling the proper development team, i.e., attorneys, consultants, architects, assemblages of property and review of financial, land use, environmental and tenant issues.
-Instructor: Richard G. Leland - Akerman LLP Materials: This will include an outline describing SEQRA, copies of scoping documents for Moynihan Station and Manhattanville, a Power Point presentation and several form documents. • Classes Numbers 3, 4 and 5: Structuring the Development Entity and Tax Consideration - September 21, 28 and October 5 Description: This class will focus on the legal structures usually used for a development company (corporations, general and limited partnerships, limited liability companies) and discuss some of the benefits using different organizational structures, such as limiting exposure to potential liabilities and the interaction between entity types and tax treatment, dealing with co-developers, equity finance sources and other partners, company governance, exiting the company, and the inter-connection with financing the development.
+In addition to Professor Leland, other instructors will include members of the Real Estate Departments at Akerman LLP and Fried, Frank, Harris, Shriver & Jacobson LLP, who will, in many instances, use case studies as the basis for their presentations.
+Course materials will be made available online at least one week prior to each class. • Classes Number 1 & 2: Pre-Acquisition Due Diligence, Environmental and Land Use - September 6 and 13 Description: This class will provide an overview of the first steps in the development process.
+It will focus on assembling the proper development team, i.e., attorneys, consultants, architects, assemblages of property and initial review of financial, land use, environmental and tenant issues.
+Instructor: Professor Leland Materials: These will include checklists, and outline describing environmental and land use due diligence and an outline of environmental review documents • Classes Number 3, 4 & 5: Structuring the Development Entity and Tax Consideration - September 20, 27 and October 4 Description: This class will focus on the legal structures usually used for a development company (corporations, general and limited partnerships, limited liability companies) and discuss some of the benefits using different organizational structures, such as limiting exposure to potential liabilities and the interaction between entity types and tax treatment, dealing with co-developers, equity finance sources and other partners, company governance, exiting the company, and the inter-connection with financing the development.
 The class will also discuss various ways a developer can be compensated for development expertise.
-Instructors: Lee S. Parks and Fiona Kelly - Fried Frank Materials: Online and comparison of entity types, example joint venture term sheets, sample joint venture agreements, joint venture checklist and other sample agreements. • Class Number 6: Securing Rights to the Property - October 12 Description: This class will cover the legal aspects of purchasing the real property interests in a development site.
+Instructors: Lee S. Parks, Fiona Kelly and-Christopher Roman - Fried Frank Materials: Online and comparison of entity types, example joint venture term sheets, sample joint venture agreements, joint venture checklist and other sample agreements.
+Class Number 6: Securing Rights to the Property - October 11 Description: This class will cover the legal aspects of purchasing the real property interests in a development site.
 It will include a discussion of the material provisions of a purchase and sale agreement, including representations and warranties and conditions to the parties' obligations, with particular attention to those issues which might arise in an acquisition of vacant land.
 The class will also address in a general matter the concept of title insurance and other aspects of legal due diligence which is dealt with in the context of the negotiations and execution of a purchase and sale agreement.
-Instructor: Kenneth Gordon- Akerman LLP Materials: Outline and specimen documents.
+Instructor: Professor Leland Materials: Outline and specimen documents.

-• Class Number 7: Leases - October 19
+• Class Number 7: Leases - October 18

 Description: This class will cover the material provisions of two types of leases: A ground lease and a typical space lease.
 Emphasis will be placed on those aspects of a lease which are important to all stakeholders in a real estate development in addition to the landlord and tenant, such as lenders and other superior interest holders.
 It will focus on the provisions of a lease which can be used to explain to students the hierarchy inherent in the ownership of all real estate, and the issues which the stakeholders at various positions of superiority or subordination in that hierarchy have vis a vis the other stakeholders, including landlords and tenants.

-Instructor: John Busey Wood -Akerman LLP
+Instructor: Professor Leland

 Materials: Outline and specimen documents.